 Your doctor might advise that you have both ovaries and your womb taken out if you have had your menopause.
 Or do not want to have any more children.

 Advanced cancer means your cancer has spread away from the ovary (stages 2, 3 and 4).

 You have surgery to remove your ovaries, fallopian tubes, womb and cervix.
 Your surgeon aims to remove as much of the cancer as possible if it has spread to other areas in your pelvis or abdomen.
 This is called debulking.

 You have chemotherapy after the debulking surgery.
-The less cancer there is left after surgery, the easier it is for chemotherapy to kill the remaining cancer cells.
+The less cancer there is after surgery, the easier it is for chemotherapy to kill the remaining cancer cells.